-Elon Musk's Space X is so forcefully pushing forward rocket technology that he is setting up one of the great investment opportunities of the century.
+Elon Musk's SpaceX is so forcefully pushing forward rocket technology that he is setting up one of the great investment opportunities of the century.

-In the past decade his startup has accomplished more breakthroughs in advanced rocket technology than have been seen in the last half century, since the golden age of the Apollo space program.
+In the past decade his start-up has accomplished more breakthroughs in advanced rocket technology than have been seen in the past half century, since the golden age of the Apollo space program.